Filip-231/NG-CarApp/README.md

 Simple API which allow to add/delete/update the car to database if it exists in online external catalogue, the car can be rated and all information can be viewed.

+## Description
+Database contain models of Cars and Ratings.

+- Car:
+    - make = models.CharField(max_length=100)
+    - model = models.CharField(max_length=100)

+- Rating:
+    - Car = models.ForeignKey(Car, blank=True, null=True,on_delete=models.CASCADE)
+    - value = models.IntegerField(blank=True, null=True)

+I decided to create new rating card for after each rate.
+If there would be multiply users, they would be able to remove/update posted rating.

+- Catalogue:
+   - make=models.CharField(max_length=100)
+   - available_models=models.CharField(max_length=10000)

+My App can only add the car to database if it exist in API catalogue.
+After the first successful check if model exist, for the specific make, it is saved to database.
+That ruduce time spending for requesting the same endpoint for the same data.
+If later the same model will be added, instead of requesting car API, I check it in my database.
+If the online car API would be changed, I would need to refresh the database status.

 ## Technologies
 - django
 - rest_framework